ueberdosis/tiptap/docs/api/nodes/youtube.md

 ```

 ### allowFullscreen
-Allows the iframe to be played in fullscreen
+Allows the iframe to be played in fullscreen.

 Default: `true`